DoronF3/School-Projects/Nand-to-Tetris/README.md

-# Computer Science Projects
+# Nand-to-Tetris

-Welcome to the collection of computer science projects!
-Each project explores different aspects of computer science, from hardware design to software implementation.
-Below is an overview of each project, its description, and the most important files with brief explanations.
+Welcome to the NAND to Tetris projects!
+This collection of projects guides you through building a computer system from the ground up, starting with a single NAND gate and culminating in a working computer running Tetris.
+Each project represents a critical step in understanding and constructing a complete computing system.

 ## Project 1: HDL Logic Gates and Multiplexers